openfort-xyz/openfort-zksync-contracts/README.md

 ### Deploy

 ```
-WALLET_PRIVATE_KEY= # account must have postivie balance to deploy on zkTestnet (Sepolia) OR be whitelisted on Sophon Paymaster to deploy on Sophon testnet
+WALLET_PRIVATE_KEY= # account must have positive balance to deploy on zkTestnet (Sepolia) OR be whitelisted on Sophon Paymaster to deploy on Sophon testnet

 SOPHON_TESTNET_PAYMASTER_ADDRESS= # only required to deploy on Sophon
 ```